knights-lab/BugBase/README.md

 	-i     path to directory housing the files that list the KO IDs per trait

 Optional
-	-w	traits are for whole genome sequencing, default is 16S
+	-w	traits are for shotgun metagenomic sequencing, default is 16S
 ```

 To create a custom BugBase input and run the BugBase predictions: